Wooden Ships Comments on this Ebbtide bermudan cutter

-Very spacious accommodation with 5 berths in total including a large double in the fore cabin, 2 saloon settee berths and a quarter berth.
+Very spacious accommodation with 5 berths in total including a double in the fore cabin, 2 saloon settee berths and a quarter berth.

 Steps down over the engine box with the quarter berth and chart desk to starboard and galley to port.